 “I love my laundry room,” she told Today.
 “I know that’s a funny thing to love, but this summer I gave it a complete makeover and now it’s a place that inspires me.
 Just the natural light alone makes me want to settle in and drink my morning coffee there.
 As a bonus, it helps me dislike laundry day a little less.”

-Next: She wants to have more kids.
+Next: She was open to having more kids.

 Next: A beautiful room isn’t the most important aspect.